 The Tennessee Department of Labor and Workforce Development’s Employment Security Division administers the Unemployment Insurance Program.
 On the Labor and Workforce Development Website the employer will find a wealth of information concerning this program, including an Employer Handbook, contact information for the Employer Accounts Offices across the state, and forms.
 Also, employees can file unemployment claims electronically here.
-The office may be reached by telephone at (615) 253-4809.

 T.C.A. § 50-7-101 et seq.